Coconut: Coconut milk

 Coconut milk, not to be confused with coconut water, is obtained by pressing the grated coconut meat, usually with hot water added which extracts the coconut oil, proteins, and aromatic compounds.
 It is used for cooking various dishes.
 Coconut milk contains 5% to 20% fat, while coconut cream contains around 20% to 50% fat.
 Most of the fat is saturated (89%), with lauric acid being the major fatty acid.
 Coconut milk can be diluted to create coconut milk beverages.
-These have much lower fat content and are suitable as milk substitutes.
+These have a much lower fat content and are suitable as milk substitutes.

-Coconut milk powder, a protein-rich powder can be processed from coconut milk following centrifugation, separation, and spray drying.
+Coconut milk powder, a protein-rich powder, can be processed from coconut milk following centrifugation, separation, and spray drying.

-Coconut milk and coconut cream extracted from grated coconut is frequently added to various dessert and savory dishes, as well as in curries and stews.
+Coconut milk and coconut cream extracted from grated coconut is often added to various desserts and savory dishes, as well as in curries and stews.
 It can also be diluted into a beverage.
 Various other products made from thickened coconut milk with sugar and/or eggs like coconut jam and coconut custard are also widespread in Southeast Asia.
 In the Philippines, sweetened reduced coconut milk is marketed as coconut syrup and is used for various desserts.
 Coconut oil extracted from coconut milk or copra is also used for frying, cooking, and making margarine, among other uses.

 Coconut water

 Coconut water serves as a suspension for the endosperm of the coconut during its nuclear phase of development.
 Later, the endosperm matures and deposits onto the coconut rind during the cellular phase.
-It is consumed throughout the humid tropics, and has been introduced into the retail market as a processed sports drink.
+The water is consumed throughout the humid tropics, and has been introduced into the retail market as a processed sports drink.
 Mature fruits have significantly less liquid than young, immature coconuts, barring spoilage.
 Coconut water can be fermented to produce coconut vinegar.

 Per 100-gram serving, coconut water contains 19 calories and no significant content of essential nutrients.

 Coconut water can be drunk fresh or used in cooking as in binakol.
 It can also be fermented to produce a jelly-like dessert known as nata de coco.